gryaklab/llm-ode/README.md

 ## Overview

-Genetic programming (GP) is a established approach for automated equation discovery but suffers from inefficient search and slow convergence.
+Genetic programming (GP) is an established approach for automated equation discovery but suffers from inefficient search and slow convergence.
 LLM-ODE addresses this by using an LLM as a genetic variation operator that extracts patterns from elite candidate equations to guide symbolic evolution more effectively.
 Evaluated on 91 dynamical systems, LLM-ODE consistently outperforms standard GP baselines in search efficiency and solution quality, with stronger scalability to high-dimensional systems than linear or Transformer-only methods.

 ![](assets/llm-ode.png)

 ## Installation

-First, you need to install the dependencies.
+First, you need to install the dependencies:

 ```
 git clone git@github.com:gryaklab/llm-ode.git